 This document is produced in accordance with the requirement under Section 161 and paragraph 16(2) Schedule 19 Finance Act 2016 for H R Owen to publish the group’s tax strategy.
 This document has been approved by the Audit Committee and Board of Directors of H R Owen Plc.
 It will be reviewed annually by the Finance Director, and any amendments will be approved by the Board of Directors.
-This tax strategy document is the first to be published by the Company and is effective for the year ended 30 April 2019.
+This tax strategy document is effective for the year ended 30 June 2019.

 1. Approach to Risk Management and Governance